itsthejoker/Python/READMe.md

 Have changed my focus to more of a dev ops side of Python.

-Considering a structure change to the branch.
+Made a structure change to the branch.